 Frequently Asked Questions

-Questions about how much it costs to ride the Metro Gold Line – currently referred to as the Metro L Line, train schedules, parking fees or any other question related to the operational Metro system should be directed to Los Angeles County Metro (the Construction Authority is a separate government agency from LA Metro):
+Questions about how much it costs to ride the Metro A Line, including: train schedules, parking fees or any other question related to the operational Metro system should be directed to Los Angeles County Metro (the Construction Authority is a separate government agency from LA Metro):

 Metro’s customer relations is available at 1-323-Go Metro (1-323-466-3876) or customerrelations@metro.net.
 Train schedules and other information are also available at www.metro.net.